AT&T Stadium like home for former Hog Petrino

 Petrino, Texas A&M's offensive coordinator and the former University of Arkansas coach, improved to 5-0 in AT&T Stadium on Saturday when the Aggies beat the Razorbacks 34-22 in the Southwest Classic.

-Three of those games, from 2009-11, were against Texas A&M, when the game was a nonconference matchup.
-The Aggies later joined the Razorbacks in the SEC.
+Petrino's Razorbacks were 3-0 against Texas A&M from 2009-11 in AT&T Stadium when it was a nonconference matchup before the Aggies joined the Razorbacks in the SEC.

 Petrino was fired at Arkansas a few months later for off-the-field issues.